Walmart Inc.

 Tax Profile:

-- Geographic Tax Planning: Utilizes intercompany financing arrangements to optimize cash availability and repatriates foreign earnings, which are generally free of U.S. federal tax but may incur other taxes.
+- Geographic Tax Planning: Uses intercompany financing arrangements to manage cash availability.
+Repatriations of foreign earnings are generally free of U.S. federal tax but may incur other taxes.

 Insurance & Risk Transfer

-Risk Management Framework: Walmart Inc. self-insures various risks, including workers' compensation, general liability, auto liability, product liability, and certain employee-related healthcare benefits.
-It maintains insurance coverage with varying limits and retentions, including stop-loss insurance for certain liabilities, to limit exposure.
+- Insurance Coverage: Self-insures a number of risks, including general liability, workers' compensation, auto liability, product liability, and certain employee-related healthcare benefits.
+Maintains insurance coverage with varying limits and retentions, including stop-loss insurance, to limit exposure to significant losses.